1996 Dura Lube 200: Withdrew

-Race
+Race Report

-Lacking 5 entries from the beginning of practice, a field of 22 cars took the green flag in front of 32,000 spectators.
+Having lost a total of 5 entries since practice began, 22 cars took the green flag in front of 32,000 spectators.
 Arie Luyendyk held onto the lead, while Richie Hearn was surpassed by both Roberto Guerrero and Tony Stewart.
 The race was first neutralized on Lap 3, when the championship leader Buzz Calkins, running in 11th place, spun at Turn 2.
 After the restart, Luyendyk was unable to open a gap, his car reportedly being loose, which allowed the top 4 to run closely for a few laps.
 By Lap 27, Tony Stewart and Richie Hearn had overtaken Luyendyk and Guerrero, who would also pass the Dutch shortly after, despite an issue with the brake cooling.

 On Lap 33, Michel Jourdain Jr., taking the inside lane of Turn 3 in heavy traffic, lost control of the car and crashed, bringing out the second yellow.
 In the aftermath, first-timer Fermín Vélez failed to judge the braking distance and rammed into Guerrero, who had slowed down to avoid the wreck.
 Guerrero had to enter the pits to repair the damage and was not a factor for the remainder of the race, retiring after 89 laps.
 During the caution, Stewart completed his first stop, but the air jack hose malfunctioned, and the race leader was overtaken by Luyendyk, fourth placed Scott Brayton and sixth placed Robbie Buhl, who had also pitted.

 Richie Hearn elected not to pit, as well as Scott Sharp, Johnny O'Connell, Mike Groff and Davey Hamilton, and tried to lead the field to a restart on Lap 43, but he spun on Turn 3, delaying the green flag for six laps, with O'Connell pitting in between.
 That left the top 3 positions dominated by Foyt drivers, although Hamilton would lose four positions after the race was resumed.
 Stewart started climbing back, overtaking Hamilton, Brayton and Buhl in less than 15 laps, and catching Luyendyk.
-On Lap 73, Brayton, running seventh, crashed heavily on Turn 4, and required the use of an stretcher to get into an ambulance, but he suffered no major injuries.
+On Lap 73, Brayton, running seventh, crashed heavily on Turn 4, and required the use of a stretcher to get into an ambulance, but he suffered no major injuries.
 Pit stops under caution followed for the Foyt trio and Stewart, who stalled his car and fell to sixth place, as the last driver on the lead lap.
 He recovered one position when Hamilton entered the pits for a second time, with electronic issues that led to his retirement from the race.